matthiasludwig/colaboratory/cc_fullstack/html_css/flex.md

 ## Flex flow

 Defines the values for flex direction and flex-wrap in the same line.
+Defined on container level.

 **Example:** `flex-flow: column wrap;` *Defines flex-direction as column and flex-wrap as wrap*